Gapped spin liquid with $\mathbb{Z}_2$-topological order for kagome Heisenberg model: Symmetric TNS

 where $\vec{\theta}$ is the angle of global $\mathrm{SU}(2)$ rotation and $G^{i}$ are matrices of (projective) representations.
 Since $\mathrm{SU}(2)$ has no projective representations, every virtual leg must obey (reducible) representations of $\mathrm{SU}(2)$, i.e.:

 where $\mathcal{V}_{i}$'s are irreducible representations of $\mathrm{SU}(2)$ with spin-$i$ and $J$ is a collection of spins.
-The physical leg is associated with a 2-dimension Hilbert space while the virtual legs have the multiplet dimension $D^*=\sum_{j\in J}1$, dubbed in Refs. \cite{SymmetryWeichselbaum,symmetryLi,SymmetryLiu}.
-The corresponding bond dimension is $D=\sum_{j\in J}(2j+1)$.
+The physical leg is associated with a 2-dimension Hilbert space while the virtual legs have the multiplet dimension: